-The spouse or civil partner of an Irish citizen may apply for Irish citizenship through naturalisation after three years of marriage/civil partnership plus three years residence in the State.
+The spouse or civil partner of an Irish citizen may apply for Irish citizenship through naturalisation after three years of marriage/civil partnership plus three years residence on the island of Ireland.

 If you are of Irish associations, the Minister for Justice and Equality has absolute discretion to waive the conditions for naturalisation.
 Irish associations means being related by blood, affinity or adoption to an Irish citizen.